chinesepowered/unite/docs/instructions.md

 2) Tron
 3) Sui

 We'll add other chains after but for now start with these 3.
 Make fully working.
-We want to use (basic working) relayer/resolver system but also allow for manual resolver for demo as a fallback.
+We want to use (basic working for demo) relayer/resolver system but also allow for manual resolver for demo without the relayer/resolver.